mohan-chinnappan-n/cli-dx/mdapi/delete/delete.md

 ```
 <a name='apexDelete'></a>
 ## How to delete an Apex Class
+- Make sure you are executing this command inside a SFDX Project
 ```
 sfdx force:source:delete -m ApexClass:Greeter -u mohan.chinnappan.n.sel@gmail.com
 This operation will delete the following metadata in your org: